lzblack/tutorial-local-llm/README.md

 ## OVERVIEW
 Are we in a one-size-fits-all world of LLMs, and destined to burn tokens forever via API key access to third party LLM services?
-There are some great reasons to keep using 3rd party LLM services, however many data practitioners want and need a degree of control, autonomy, and maintained data sovereignty which means diving into the world of self-managed LLMs, even if they are sourced from the more than 2 million models available in the HuggingFace repository.
+There are some great reasons to keep using 3rd party LLM services, however many data practitioners want and need a degree of control, autonomy, and maintained data sovereignty.
+This means diving into the world of self-managed LLMs, and a starting point for that is the Ollama framework for local model management, and the Hugging Face model repository.

+## OUTCOMES

+This tutorial will get you up and running with basic local LLMs, and get you experience and insight in the following:

+* Mechanics of using Ollama to fetch and run models from the CLI and API
+* Understanding trade-offs of self-managed vs SaaS-hosted LLMs
+* Picking a fit-for-purpose LLM from the Hugging Face model repository
+* Creating customized derivative LLMs, more targeted for your own purposes
+* Basics of configuring LLM interactions for your desired performance criteria
+* Understanding mechanisms for multi-model intput and structured output beyond text input and text output
+* Use of several Python libraries for interacting with LLMs, including `ollama`, and `openai`
+* Strategies for using LLMs for data analysis tasks

+## PRE-REQUISITES

+* Some Python experience
+* Some command line experience (ideally Bash/Unix shell)
+* Some Git experience
+* Some Jupyter experience
+* Laptop with at least 20GB free storage space (may be able to get away with 10 GB)
+* Laptop with at least 8GB (will be tight, ideally 16GB or more)

 ## SETUP

-1. Make sure you have a recent Python environment (3.10 or later), and [UV](https://docs.astral.sh/uv/getting-started/installation/).
+1. Make sure you have a recent Python environment (3.10 or later, ideally already 3.12), and [UV](https://docs.astral.sh/uv/getting-started/installation/) or [Mamba](https://conda-forge.org/download/).
 You'll need to be be familiar with CLI operation (ideally Bash or similar).
 2. Create an Ollama account: https://ollama.com/
 3. Install Ollama locally on your laptop: https://ollama.com/download/ (60MB download, 120MB installed)
 4. Start Ollama locally on your laptop, and login with your Ollama account